Lomo Saltado

 Instructions:

-Heat 2 Tablespoons of Annatto oil or olive oil (if using achiote paste) in heavy skillet over medium heat.
+3. Heat 2 Tablespoons of Annatto oil or olive oil (if using achiote paste) in heavy skillet over medium heat.
 Add achiote paste (if using), bell peppers, onions, garlic, and chile.
 Cover and cook until bell peppers and onions are soft, stirring occasionally, 10 - 15 minutes.
 Mix in tomato, vinegar, ½ teaspoon of salt, and remaining Annatto oil.
+Add the meat, continue to cook meat until it reaches desired doneness.
 Remove from heat.